Despite the above, a person does not carry on the business of a travel agent if:

 - Submit Audited Accounts for the preceding 2 years.

-- Submit Gross Annual Turnover of business for the preceding 2 years.
+- Submit Annual Business Profile Returns for the preceding 2 years.

-- Increase paid-up capital and/or submit Banker’s Guarantee if the net worth of the business is below the required $100,000.
+- Increase paid-up capital if the net value of the business is below the required $100,000 for General Licences or $50,000 for Niche Licences.

 - Confirm business particulars.